Frequently Asked Questions

 8. Will I find articulation agreements for every academic year?

 The availability of new articulation agreements historically begins the summer before the academic year and varies by institution.
-Each university is responsible for updating and publishing agreements and many factors may affect the process including the availability of updated community college curriculum, campus articulation resources, and approach to publishing.
-Additionally, 2023-2024 articulation agreements are being managed in the new Modernized Articulation application.
-This may cause delays to CSU and UC publishing timelines as the extensive new features and functionality available in the modernized articulation system will require varying levels of agreement restructuring by campuses.
-Given the varying CSU and UC approaches, there are important considerations when evaluating the availability of articulation agreements.
+Each university is responsible for updating and publishing agreements.
+Many factors may affect the process, including the availability of updated community college curriculum, campus articulation resources, and approach to publishing.
+Additionally, participating AICCU-affiliated institutions began building articulation agreements in the system during the summer of 2024.
+Creating and publishing these agreements will take time and impact their availability.
+Given the varying approaches, there are important considerations when evaluating the availability of articulation agreements.
+Many campuses begin by publishing the less complex department and prefix agreements.

 • The default system behavior is to display major agreements first.
 If no major agreements are available, the system will gray out that option as not available and display any available department agreements.
 Please note, departmental articulation agreements should not be relied upon for major related information.